am1tt/nmap-deconstructed/Nmap-switches/NMAP Switches.md

 	Performs a TCP SYN scan (stealthy and fast).
 This is often the default scan type when run as root.

+### Connect Scan
+	-sT
+	Performs a full TCP connect scan (slower and more detectable).

 ### UDP Scan
 	-sU
 	Scans UDP ports instead of TCP.

+### Xmas Scan
+	-sX
+	Sends packets with FIN, PSH, and URG flags set to test firewall/IDS responses.

+### FIN Scan
+	-sF
+	Sends packets with only the FIN flag set to try to evade detection.

+### Null Scan
+	-sN
+	Sends packets with no flags set to probe how the system responds.

+### Ping Scan (No Port Scan)
+	-sn
+	Only pings the host(s) to determine if they are up, no port scanning.

 ### OS Detection
 	-O